qmlbook/qmlbook/docs/fluid/fluid.rst

 * ``ParentAnimation`` - Animates changes in parent values
 * ``SmoothedAnimation`` - Allows a property to smoothly track a value
 * ``SpringAnimation`` - Allows a property to track a value in a spring-like motion
-* ``PathAnimation`` - Animates an item along a path
+* ``PathAnimation`` - Animates an item alongside a path
 * ``Vector3dAnimation`` - Animates changes in QVector3d values

 We will learn later how to create a sequence of animations.
-While working on more complex animations there comes up the need to change a property or to run a script during an an ongoing animation.
+While working on more complex animations there comes up the need to change a property or to run a script during an ongoing animation.
 For this Qt Quick offers the action elements, which can be used everywhere where the other animation elements can be used:

 * ``PropertyAction`` - Specifies immediate property changes during animation
 * ``ScriptAction`` - Defines scripts to be run during an animation

-The major animation types will be discussed during this chapter using small focused examples.
+The major animation types will be discussed in this chapter using small focused examples.

 Applying Animations
 -------------------